rginev/dotfiles/MacOS.md

     - Click "Profile" tab
     - Select a profile in the list on the left (eg "Default")
     - Click "Keys" tab
-    - Click "Key Mappings" tab (if it exists)
+    - Click "Key Bindings" tab (if it exists)
     - Click the "Presets" dropdown and select "Natural Text Editing"